Don't miss a performance by one of these completely unexpected and innovative theater companies.

 Catch a performance of Squonk Opera...you won't be disappointed!
 Each performance features original music, design, staging and definite outside-the-box thinking.
 Just to give you an idea, their first show was created more than 20 years ago in a Pittsburgh junkyard.

 Other cutting-edge theater groups that are well worth watching include Stage 62, performing in the Andrew Carnegie Free Library in Carnegie; the No Name Players in Mt.
-Lebanon; Off the Wall in Washington, Pa.; Prime Stage Theatre Company, performing at the New Hazlett Theater on the North Side; and Barebones Productions, also based in the Hazlett.
+Lebanon; Off the Wall in Carnegie; Prime Stage Theatre Company, performing at the New Hazlett Theater on the North Side; and Barebones Productions, located in Braddock.